ShinonomeTN/nsplusd/README.md

 - Rewrite the domain name in a DNS query by configuring rewrite rules.
 - Contact different upstream DNS servers according to the configured rules.

-NSPlusD is a lightweight gateway for DNS which allows the instance owners to
+NSPlusD is a lightweight gateway for DNS which allows the instance owners to play with customized DNS magics without impairing traditional DNS capabilities or completely migrating to a full-feature DNS solution suite (which handles everything in DNS in a systemd fashion).

 ## Config